Lili Zografou: 1940s and 1950s

 During Greece's Axis occupation, Zografou —aged 21 and pregnant— was imprisoned for participation in the Greek Resistance movement; her only child, poet Rena Hadjidakis, was born at that time.

 After the liberation of Greece in 1944, Zografou worked as a journalist in renowned newspapers and journals.
 She also travelled in Europe and visited many countries of the Eastern Bloc.
 During the 1953-1954 biennium, Zografou lived in Paris.

-Following her 1949 literary debut with the collection of novellas Agapi (Love), Zografou's treatise Nikos Kazantzakis: enas traghikos was published in 1959; Zografou examined Kazantzakis from a fresh viewpoint, focusing on his constant effort to become a superhuman and his problematic love life.
+Following her 1949 literary debut with the collection of novellas Agapi (Love), Zografou's treatise Nikos Kazantzakis: enas tragikos was published in 1959; Zografou examined Kazantzakis from a fresh viewpoint, focusing on his constant effort to become a superhuman and his problematic love life.
 Kazantzakis was generally revered as a luminary up until then, and Zografou's essay altered the way many people in Greece —especially youngsters— viewed his work.

 Upon meeting with Zografou's father in Crete, politician Georgios Papandreou congratulated Andreas Zografos for his daughter's accurate description of Kazantzakis, whom he knew personally.

 The Colonels' Regime

 Lili Zografou was working as a civil employee at the Ministry of Defence when the Greek military junta of 1967 was established.
 At the same time, she editorialised for the magazine Gynaika (Woman) promoting progressive ideas and women's rights, often openly criticising the Colonels' Regime.
+Around 1970, she bought a house in Milatos Lasithiou and used the village as a model setting for many of her stories, especially for those set in rural areas of Greece.

 In 1971, Zografou published her work O Iliopotis Elytis (Elytis the sun-drinker), a study on the poetry of Odyseas Elytis, who was later on awarded the Nobel Prize in Literature.
 Zografou contacted the eminent poet before publishing her essay, but, after reading the manuscript, Elytis made it clear that he did not approve of it and, in a way, forbade her to publish it.
 She eventually published her book, saddened but not deterred by Elytis' stance.

 In 1974, she published 17 Noemvri 1973 – I nichta tis megalis sfagis, a chronicle of the 1973 Athens Polytechnic uprising, which she had witnessed.
 Zografou completed this book by hiding every finished page of the manuscript inside of an encyclopedia; she lived next to the Greek Military Police headquarters at that time and the police's house-to-house enquiries were quite often.

-It took Lili Zografou five years to complete her book Epangelma porni (Occupation Whore) (1978).
+It took Lili Zografou five years to complete her book Epangelma: porni (Occupation: Whore) (1978).
 In this collection of shocking autobiographical stories, Zografou describes harsh personal experiences she had during the 7 year junta —mugging, suicide attempt and rape—, aiming to expose the patriarchal abusiveness of her time, as well as the Regime's oppressiveness.